-Helena had a busy and enjoyable career in Human Resource Management as an HR Director.
-Her diffuse systemic sclerosis interrupted this career in 2003.
-Later, she went on to lecture in Human Resource Management on a part time basis at UEL and undertook local community voluntary work.
+Helena enjoyed a successful career in human resource management as an HR director, until her diffuse systemic sclerosis interrupted this in 2003.
+Later, she went on to lecture in human resource management on a part-time basis at UEL and undertook voluntary work in her local community.

 She volunteered on the Scleroderma Society helpline and became helpline manager in 2010.
-During that year she worked to obtain accreditation for the helpline through The Helpline Partnership.
+During the same year she worked to obtain accreditation for the helpline through The Helpline Partnership.

-She became a Trustee with the Scleroderma Society in February 2012 and also volunteers with the charity Changing Faces.
+Helena became a trustee with the Scleroderma Society in February 2012 and also volunteers with the charity Changing Faces.

 Susie believes the role of charities is vitally important – both for raising funds for research into rare conditions such as scleroderma and Raynaud's, and for providing reliable and trustworthy information and support for those affected.
-As a trustee of the former Scleroderma Society, she had the privilege to see the positive impact the charity was able to bring to so many people, and she wishes to ensure that SRUK continues to build successfully on that legacy.
-Susie's background is in the language industry as Production Manager in a translation company, and on a personal level, she is a keen amateur runner, cyclist and traveller.
+As a trustee of the former Scleroderma Society, she felt privileged to see the positive impact the charity was able to bring to so many people, and she wishes to ensure that SRUK continues to build successfully on that legacy.
+Susie's background is in the language industry as production manager with a translation company, and on a personal level, she is a keen amateur runner, cyclist and traveller.

-Barry is a retired Chartered Surveyor and was formerly a trustee of the RSA for over 20 years.
-He has personal experience of scleroderma as his wife, Sheila, had the condition and was a member of the association when Barry was recruited to the RSA board of trustees.
+Barry is a retired chartered surveyor and was formerly a trustee of the RSA for over 20 years.
+He has personal experience of scleroderma because his wife, Sheila, had the condition and was a member of the association when Barry was recruited to the RSA board of trustees.
 Barry continued his active involvement with the RSA after Sheila passed away in 2005, and will now continue to participate as a trustee of SRUK.

 Jason’s career has been concentrated on the future of money and health, creating the next areas of growth for companies in those spaces.